fbpx

 SAP team locations.
 Source: SAP

 While the localization efforts are centralized into the LX Lab team, team members themselves are spread across time zones in seven separate offices, including Vancouver, Bangalore, Shanghai, Galway, Walldorf, São Leopoldo, and Tokyo.
 Each location has developed because of a strong need to be local.
 As SAP grows in each market, the local offices grow accordingly.
+Over the past few years, there has been a focus on adding technical engineering and development expertise into the team.

 Languages